bootstrap-vue/bootstrap-vue/src/components/table/README.md

 **Notes:**
-- _`index` will not always be the actual row's index number, as it is computed after pagination and filtering have been applied to the original table data.
+- _`index` will not always be the actual row's index number, as it is computed after filtering, sorting and pagination have been applied to the original table data.
 The `index` value will refer to the **displayed row number**.
 This number will align with the indexes from the optional `v-model` bound variable._